NDevTK/writeups/_posts/2023-08-18-extensions.md

 A compromised renderer can bypass the same origin policy.

-# URLs leak in Web Vitals (Not an official google app but labeled as one on web.dev)
+# URLs leak in Web Vitals (Fixed, Not an official google app but labeled as one on web.dev)
 **URL:** <https://chrome.google.com/webstore/detail/web-vitals/ahfhijdlegdabablpippeagghigmibma>

 ```js